 Between 1919 and 2004, three men – René, Pierre and Philippe – succeeded each other, from father to son, to run the family’s vineyard, which includes some of the most prestigious Burgundian crus.

-Sadly Philippe Engel died in a car accident in 2005 … and the vineyards including the Grands Echezeaux were then sold to Francois Pinault.
+Sadly Philippe Engel died at a relatively young age in 2005 … and the vineyards including the Grands Echezeaux were then sold to Francois Pinault.

 The Grands Echezeaux climate and location